20% discount on March, April and May stays at Warehouse Loft

 Location and Surrounding Area

-Penryn is steeped in history, with an array of winding, quaint side streets, where you can just imagine donkeys and carts going about their day in bygone times.
+Penryn is steeped in history with an array of winding, quaint side streets.
 Today the town is home to many creatives and in term time, university students.

-With Sunshine Yoga Studio and Café, Muddy Beach and The Warehouse, you are not far from excellent coffee and treats.
+With Sunshine Yoga Studio and Café, Muddy Beach and Situ Cafe, you are not far from excellent coffee and treats.
 Breakfast on the waterside deck at Muddy Beach is a fave of the team’s here at Cornish Holiday Cottages.

 Falmouth and Penryn fuse at the edges, where the towns have expanded over the years and are joined by a lovely waterside walk up Penryn river to the point where it meets Falmouth harbour.
 From the Prince of Wales pier hop on the passenger ferry to St Mawes and have a schmooze about the pretty village with its lovely shops and idyllic restaurants.
 Or pop to Flushing by boat and catch the evening sun, in the beer garden of the Royal Standard.